campg2j003/jfw_nsh/readme.md

 - License (optional)
 - Install type
 - Destination folder (for Full and Custom installs)
+- Install for current user or all users.
 - Select JAWS versions/languages
 - Confirmation
 - Finish